-All verbal compliments, comments and complaints from our users are noted and followed up appropriately, when necessary, using the processes listed below.
+All verbal compliments, comments and complaints from our stakeholders are noted and followed up using the processes listed below.
 Comments may include any suggested modifications or improvements to the way services may be delivered in the future.

-There is also a log maintained of written comments and compliments.
+There is also a log maintained of written and verbal comments and compliments.
 Comments and compliments are also received through our monitoring and evaluation systems.
-Both the aforementioned are monitored regularly by senior members of staff and the trustees as a tool to review the quality of our serviceprovision.
+Both the aforementioned are reviewed by senior members of staff and the Trustees as a tool to review the quality of our service provision.

-SNAP informs all service users that SNAP has a Compliments, Comments & Complaints Policy & Procedure via the SNAP website.
+SNAP informs all stakeholders that SNAP has a Compliments, Comments & Complaints Policy & Procedure via the SNAP website.

 SNAP believes that: